hirorohi03/EasyForgeNeo/README.md

 > [!IMPORTANT]
 > - Make sure to back up your entire [EasyReforge-Next](https://github.com/hirorohi03/EasyReforge) folder beforehand.
 > - If your `Model` folder is too large and you want to save time/space, you can temporarily move the models outside the `EasyReforge-Next` directory during installation.
-Since `OutputReforge` is a junction link, moving the link itself does nothing—make sure to move the actual contents (like `txt2img-images`) instead.
+Since `OutputReforge` is a junction link, moving the link itself does nothing-make sure to move the actual contents (like `txt2img-images`) instead.
 > - After setup, the environment will run as an integrated EasyReforge-Next equivalent within EasyForgeNeo, rather than standalone.
 The core reForge system remains unchanged, but the package folder structure and batch files will be restructured.

 1. Place `EasyForgeNeoInstaller.bat` into the exact same directory where [EasyReforge-Next](https://github.com/hirorohi03/EasyReforge) is located (the parent directory containing `Download` and `OutputReforge`).
 Double-click to run it.